heaganhenry/programming-expert/README.md

 # programming-expert
-Exercises completed from the [ProgrammingExpert](https://www.programmingexpert.io/) course (Product of AlgoExpert.io)
+Projects completed from the final section of ProgrammingExpert (AlgoExpert.io).